 Dan Colella Head Swim Coach, Duke University

-Development of talent and strong performances in the postseason have become a hallmark of Colella’s tenure in Durham, as the program has produced at least one ACC individual champion at six of the past eight conference championship meets.
-Duke has also built toward success on the national and international levels, sending representatives to the NCAA Championships, U.S. Olympic Team Trials, the FINA World Championships and the 2012 and 2016 Olympic Games.
+Development of talent and strong performances in the postseason have become a hallmark of Colella's tenure in Durham, as the program has produced at least one ACC individual champion at seven of the past 10 conference championship meets.
+Duke has also built toward success on the national and international levels, sending representatives to the NCAA Championships, USA Swimming National Championships, U.S. Olympic Team Trials, the FINA World Championships and the 2012 and 2016 Olympic Games.

 Dawn Kane Associate Head Coach, Duke University

-Dawn Kane begins her 12th season on the Duke swimming and diving staff after being elevated to the position of associate head coach in August, 2014.
+Dawn Kane is in her 14th season on the Duke swimming and diving staff after being elevated to the position of associate head coach in August, 2014.
 She has played an integral role in the development of the program since arriving in Durham with head coach Dan Colella in 2005-06.

 Kane has been instrumental in building the Duke swimming and diving program to its current level of success, guiding student-athletes to numerous achievements at the conference, national and international levels.
 Under Kane’s guidance, the Duke men and women have made appearances at the last eight NCAA Championship meets and continue to make strides within the ACC.

 Doak Finch Associate Head Coach, Duke University

 Doak Finch joined the Duke swimming and diving program as an assistant coach in September, 2016.